Notice of Privacy Practices of Community and Family Resources/The Richmond Center

 Your Rights

-If you request restriction on a disclosure to a health plan for purposes of payment or health care operations (not for treatment), CFR must grant the request if the health information pertains solely to an item or a service for which we have been
+If you request restriction on a disclosure to a health plan for purposes of payment or health care operations (not for treatment), Community and Family Resources/The Richmond Center must grant the request if the health information pertains solely to an item or a service for which you have paid in full.

 You have the right to request that we communicate with you by alternative means or at an alternative location.
 For example, you may choose whether we may provide appointment reminders via phone, text, email, or voice message.
 Community and Family Resources/The Richmond Center will accommodate such requests that are reasonable and will not request an explanation from you.
 If you choose to receive a reminder by an alternative method, Community and Family Resources/The Richmond Center is not responsible if another party sees or hears the communication.
 Community and Family Resources/The Richmond Center cannot be held responsible for the accuracy of contact information you provide us.

 Under HIPAA you also have the right to inspect and copy your own health information maintained by Community and Family Resources/The Richmond Center with some limitations.
+You do not have a right of access if a provider deems it would potentially cause harm, in addition to the following:

 • Psychotherapy notes

-• Information compiled in reasonable anticipation of or for use in civil, criminal, or
+• Information compiled in reasonable anticipation of or for use in civil, criminal, or administrative actions or proceedings

-• Information that was obtained from someone other than a health care provider
+• Information that was obtained from someone other than a health care provider under a promise of confidentiality and the requested access would be reasonably likely to reveal the source of the information

-In other situations, we may deny access, but if we do, we will explain why and what
+In other situations, we may deny access, but if we do, we will explain why and what your rights are, including how to seek a review of the decision.

 Under HIPAA you also have the right, with some exceptions, to amend health care information maintained in Community and Family Resources/The Richmond Center records, and to request and receive an accounting of disclosures of your health-related information made by Community and Family Resources/The Richmond Center during the six years prior to your request.
-You also have the right to receive a paper copy of this notice.

 Community and Family Resources/The Richmond Center Responsibilities

-Community and Family Resources/The Richmond Center is required by law to maintain the privacy of your health information and to provide you with notice of its legal duties and privacy practices with respect to your health information.
-Community and Family Resources/The Richmond Center is required by law to abide by the terms of this notice.
 Community and Family Resources/The Richmond Center reserves the right to change the terms of this notice and to make new notice provisions effective for all protected health information it maintains.
 Any revision to this notice will be posted in the waiting rooms at Community and Family Resources/The Richmond Center’s offices.
 Copies of this notice will be provided at no charge when requested.
-Community and Family Resources/The Richmond Center will notify you in writing at your last known address of any breach in your PHI.

 Complaints and Reporting Violations

-Effective Date: The effective date of this notice is 01/10/2022
+Effective Date: The effective date of this notice is February 16, 2026